alexandrastoll/MIBC_Molecular/README.md

-This is the code repository for the submitted article "Histomolekulare Klassifikation des Urothelkarzinoms der Harnblase: vom histologischen Phänotyp zum Genotyp und zurück."
+This is the code repository for an article under review.